SpatialKey/skdm/README.md

 When creating exceptions to the main file’s organizationName, clusterDomainUrl, apiKey/userId, or username/password within a specific action, keep the above conflicts in mind.
 As an example, if you define the clusterDomainUrl in the main body of the Config XML file and you enter the organizationName in the action as a exception, the clusterDomainUrl will still be used because it wins the conflict.
 In order to completely override to originally defined clusterDomainURL in this case, you will have to define the organizationName and enter a blank clusterDomainURL in the action.

 > Defined in body for Config XML file: `<clusterDomainURL>demo.spatialkey.com</clusterDomainURL>`
-> Defined in “action” for Config XML file:
+> Defined in "action" for Config XML file:

 >     <organizationName>Demo</organizationName>
 >     <clusterDomainURL></clusterDomainURL>

 # Running the Data Management API Command Line Tool
 Now for the easy part.
 Open command-line prompt and navigate to the SKDM directory where you put the unzipped folder.
-Run “skdm.exe SpatialKeyDataManagerConfig.xml” – you can optionally specify a list of actions to perform.
+Run "skdm.exe SpatialKeyDataManagerConfig.xml" – you can optionally specify a list of actions to perform.
 When no actions are specified, all actions from the Config XML file will be run by default.

 Running Data Management API Command Line Tool from a **Windows** workstation?

 Command to run all actions:
 > `skdm.exe SpatialKeyDataManagerConfig.xml`

-Command to run only the “shape example” action:
+Command to run only the "shape example" action:
-> `skdm.exe SpatialKeyDataManagerConfig.xml “shape example”` (add quotes if there is a space in the action name)
+> `skdm.exe SpatialKeyDataManagerConfig.xml "shape example"` (add quotes if there is a space in the action name)

 Running Data Management API Command Line Tool from a **Mac** workstation?
 Install on your workstation. ([Installation Instructions](http://www.mono-project.com/Mono:OSX))

 Command to run all actions:
 > `mono skdm.exe SpatialKeyDataManagerConfig.xml`

-Command to run only the “shape example” action:
+Command to run only the "shape example" action:
-> `mono skdm.exe SpatialKeyDataManagerConfig.xml “shape example”` (add quotes if there is a space in the action name)
+> `mono skdm.exe SpatialKeyDataManagerConfig.xml "shape example"` (add quotes if there is a space in the action name)